 Rachel specializes in providing legal advice to start-ups, entertainment, influencer, fashion, sports, music, and creative-arts industry clients on immigration sponsorship, visa eligibility, and I-9 compliance.
 She also helps individuals with white collar convictions defend their immigration status and stay in the United States.
 Through her extensive experience working with federal law enforcement partners and immigration professionals at the U.S. Department of Homeland Security (DHS), Rachel is uniquely positioned to provide strategic legal guidance to businesses and individuals with complex visa problems.
-She is admitted to practice in Arizona and Florida and is supervised by attorneys admitted to practice in the District of Columbia.

 The United States is becoming increasingly difficult to access, and when a problem arises, like a visa denial due to international criminal charges, there are limited opportunities to change an outcome.
 Where sensitive timelines or business requirements dictate immediate action, the immigration system can cause necessary delays due to confusing, bureaucratic processes.
 I specialize in these types of complex problems by identifying creative immigration solutions.
 With my government expertise working across DHS and with other federal agencies, I have the right background and experience to assist.